MechatronicsEngineer21/Dynamics-6DOF-Manipulator/README.md

 - Validation of the dynamic model in MATLAB/Simulink
 - Comparison between built-in and custom dynamic models
 - Simulation of individual and combined DOFs for torque, velocity, and position analysis
-- Real-time inverse kinematics implementation in TwinCAT for eRob rotary actuators

 ---